SwallowLabsTeam/ChanelProjectMeteor/README.md

-# ChanelProject
+# ChanelProjectMeteor

-Our first project
+Chanel project which works with NodeJS client